Notice to Appear in Tampa, FL

 - Any history (good or bad) of appearing for court hearings

-If an officer decides to issue a Notice to Appear, the officer will give one copy of the notice to the accused, but to secure the accused’s release, he or she must provide written promise that they will appear in court.
-To do this, the accused signs three copies of the notice: one is kept by the officer, and the remaining two copies are filed with the Clerk of Court.
+If an officer issues a Notice to Appear, they will give one copy to the accused.
+To secure their release, the accused must provide a written promise to appear in court.
+They sign three copies.
+One is kept by the officer.
+The remaining two are filed with the Clerk of Court.

-If you have received a Notice to Appear, the Tampa criminal defense attorneys at our firm are prepared to provide the legal counsel you need.
-We can answer your questions, discuss the details of your case, and build a defense that effectively challenges your charges.
-Rest assured that even the smallest charges are considered a top priority by our legal team.
+If you have received a Notice to Appear, our firm's Tampa criminal defense attorneys are prepared to provide the legal counsel you need.
+We can answer your questions, discuss the details of your case, and offer insight into your options.
+If we represent you, we have the knowledge and resources to build a defense that most effectively challenges your charges.
+You can rest assured that every case is considered a top priority by our legal team.

-Contact our firm if you have questions about how we can help!
-We are former prosecutors who have defended clients across Florida for nearly 20 years.
+Contact us if you have questions about how we can help!